eh3rrera/ocpj8-notes/README.md

 Notes to study for the OCPJ 8 exam (1Z1-809)

 ## License
-The content is licensed under the [Creative Commons Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/) license.
+The content is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International](http://creativecommons.org/licenses/by-nc/4.0/) license.

-Basically, you are free to share and adapt the content for any purpose (even commercially) just by giving appropriate credit.
+Basically, you are free to share and adapt the content for any purpose (except commercial) just by giving appropriate credit.

 ## Bibliography
 [Java SE 8 docs](http://docs.oracle.com/javase/8/docs/api/)